sabo/LostWW1Pics/README.md

 Unfortunately, all of the photographs are generally poor.

 ### Actual:
-This bot takes permissively-licensed pictures taken during World War One and then does one or a combination of:
+This bot takes pictures taken during World War One and then does one or a combination of:
 * superimposing greyscale pictures of my fingers along the edges.
 * applying a motion blur effect
 * applying a random slight rotation